 More than a beacon today is a beacon that receives and dismisses all those who visit Ibiza.
 It is undoubtedly the best access since you can get there by taking a pleasant walk in the area.
 It is at the end of the port.

 It is located on the island of Penjats, very close to the port of Ibiza, and was built for the danger that the area meant for seafarers.
 1 was inaugurated in May of 1856 and throughout its history underwent several modifications.
 It is only accessible by sea.

 This project by Emili Pou was controversial because it was believed that it should be located on the islet of Tagomago.
 Its construction was not easy.
 Being located at an inaccessible point, the materials had to be transported by sea.
 In addition, during the work, it was discovered that these were of poor quality and had to be replaced.
 Finally it was inaugurated in 1870 and shortly after the error in its location was patent, reason why proceeded to the construction of the lighthouse of Tagomago.
 The Punta Grossa stopped working in 1916.

 Today it remains completely abandoned, but it is worth visiting.
-It is not a simple route, but a great beauty.
-You can go up to Cala San Vicente and park there.
-Head north and along the coast.
+It is not a simple route, but it is one of great beauty.
+You can go to Cala San Vicente and park there.
+Head north and skirt the coast.

 FARO DES MOSCARTER, SAN JUAN